chrzaszcz/erlang_doctor/README.md

 ### Setting up: `start`, `start_link`

-The first thing to do is to start the tracer with `tr:start/1`.
+The first thing to do is to start the tracer with `tr:start/0`.

-There is `tr:start_link/1` as well, but it is intended for use with the whole `erlang_doctor` application.
-Both functions can also take a second argument, which is a map with more advanced options:
+There is also `tr:start/1`, which accepts [map of options](https://hexdocs.pm/erlang_doctor/tr.html#t:init_options/0), including:

 - `tab`: collected traces are stored in an ETS table with this name (default: `trace`),
 - `limit`: maximum number of traces in the table - when it is reached, tracing is stopped (default: no limit).

+There are `tr:start_link/0` and `tr:start_link/1` as well, and they are intended for use with the whole `erlang_doctor` application.

-In this example we start the `tr` module in the simplest way:
+For this tutorial we start the `tr` module in the simplest way:

 ```erlang
 1> tr:start().